ritza-co/sentry-react-native-logging-cats-example/README.md

 ## Quick Start

+Create a React Native project in Sentry and make a note of your DSN.

 ### Backend Setup

 1. Navigate to the backend directory:

 ```bash
 cd backend
 npm install
 ```

 2. Start the backend server:

 ```bash
 npm start
 ```